 Build Learning Ecosystems

 Though it’s about the medical profession, this Harvard Business article offers relevant advice for how to get the most of your demand generation learnings internally.
-To truly capitalize on your understanding, just as hospitals have created committees to understand what’s working best in patient care, companies should create teams that discuss and analyze the results of .
+To truly capitalize on your understanding, just as hospitals have created committees to understand what’s working best in patient care, companies should create teams that discuss and analyze the results of #A/B testing.
 These teams shouldn’t just be made up of those working in demand generation, but also representatives from other departments in the company who can each put their unique perspectives on why changes may or may not work and the implications of putting them into place.

 As part of these ecosystems, Dr. Atul Gawande’s famed New Yorker article from 2011 on coaching also offers some insights.
 Coaching makes everyone better, whether you’re a doctor, a teacher, a basketball player, or a demand generator.
 Just as the best teams break down the tape before and after games to adjust to their opponents and know what to expect, so should those in demand generation.
 This quote from Gawande’s article is especially pertinent: